Hardness and Approximation of Submodular Minimum Linear Ordering Problems: Improved approximation for monotone submodular MLOP

-Monotone submodular MLOP was introduced by \citet{ITT12}, where the authors also provided a factor $2-\frac{2}{1+|E|}$ approximation algorithm using Lov\'{a}sz extension.
-It was not known if a tighter approximation was possible.
-In this section, we use principal partitions and improve the approximation factor to $2-\frac{1+\ell_f}{1+|E|}$ where $\ell_f=\frac{f(E)}{\max_{x\in E}} f(\{x\})$.
-Our result can be applied to special cases including matroid and graphic matroid MLOP.
-In particular, when the underlying graph is connected and has linear number edges (e.g. $d$-regular for fixed $d$), our algorithm provides a strictly less than 2 constant factor approximation to graphic matroid MLOP.
+Monotone submodular MLOP was introduced by Iwata et al. \cite{ITT12}, where the authors also provided a factor $(2-\frac{2}{1+|E|})$-approximation algorithm using the Lov\'{a}sz extension of submodular functions. \track{Fokkink et al. \cite{fokkink2019submodular} studied the submodular search problem, which generalizes monotone submodular MLOP, and gave an approximation factor based on the total curvature of the submodular function.} It was not known if a tighter approximation was possible. \track{They considered the greedy contraction of the principal partition induced by the submodular function, an idea that has been used as early as 1992 by Pisaruk \cite{pisaruk1992boundaries}.
+In this section, we give a different analysis to the same algorithm} and improve the approximation factor to